add0794/space_race/README.md

 ### *Q4: Have space missions gotten safer, or has the chance of failure remained unchanged?*

 **A**: When space missions first began, the chance of failure was high.
-Space missions have increased, but failures have decreased substantially.
-That said, while space missions have gotten safer, there remains the chance of failure.<br /><br />
+While space missions have increased over, failures have decreased substantially.
+In fact, approximately 90% of launches are success.
+That said, there remains the chance of failure.<br /><br />
 ![Number of Missions by Success Rate](https://github.com/add0794/space_race/blob/3ec51070fc970af9d3b92e33b54d701d6dbdbff1/Q4.png)
 <br /><br />
 **Approach**: Using the mission_status column, I calculated the occurrences for each unique value (i.e. success, failure, prelaunch failure, and partial failure) by using the COUNTIFS function in each year.
 I plotted year (x-axis) and occurrences as the y-axis, with the types of occurrences to group by type.